fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Most providers support exporting your contacts.
 Please [see here](https://support.google.com/contacts/answer/1069522) about how you can import contacts if synchronizing is not possible.

-Note that FairEmail does support replying to calendar invites (a pro feature) and adding calendar invites to your personal calendar.
+Note that FullEmail does support replying to calendar invites (a pro feature) and adding calendar invites to your personal calendar.

 <br />